 - Use the Citizens Advice Self-help service.

 When you request advice you will be presented with a form to complete.
 This secure and confidential form asks for some information about you and about your problem.
 You can remain anonymous if you wish.
-The forms have been designed to give us enough information about your problem for us to be able to advise you.
-The more initial information you can give us the more quickly we will be able to assist you.
+The forms have been designed to give us enough information about your problem to be able to advise you.
+The more initial information you can give us the more quickly we will be able to assist.
 There is also the option to upload relevant documents to the form.

 We may need to get in touch with you for additional information before we can advise you or before arranging an appointment.